Heads of Medicines Agencies

 - supporting the network by providing high-quality professional and scientific resources;

 - providing a focus for making the most effective use of scarce resources across the network, such as developing and overseeing arrangements for work-sharing.

-EMA and the HMA created a task force in December 2016 to provide strategic support and advice to tackle disruptions in supply of human and veterinary medicines and ensure their continued availability.
+EMA and the HMA created a task force in December 2016 to provide strategic support and structural solutions to tackle disruptions in the supply of medicines and ensure their continued availability in the EU.